-- Make ahead tip: Sangria is the perfect make-ahead cocktail since it must sit for at least 6 hours.
+- Make Ahead Instructions: Sangria is the perfect make-ahead cocktail since it must sit for at least 6 hours.
 You can also make it one day in advance.

-- Use a sweetened, unfiltered version of apple cider.
+- Apple Cider: Use a sweetened, unfiltered version of apple cider.
 Make your own homemade apple cider and use it here!
-Or buy an unfiltered version from the store-- it will be in the refrigerator section of your grocery store.
+Or buy an unfiltered version from the store– it will be in the refrigerator section of your grocery store.

 - Ice: Feel free to add ice to your glasses of sangria.
 Don’t add it directly to the pitcher – this waters the sangria down.
 Which, clearly, we don’t want.